noryev/leto-gateway/developmentDoc.md

 This is the preferred style for serving web assets over HTTP gateways, because web browsers provide security isolation on a per-domain basis.
 Using the subdomain style, every CID gets its own "namespace" for things like cookies and local storage, which isolates things from other web content stored on IPFS.

 ## Review Cloudflare configuration and edit files to leto.gg instead of ...

+we definately might be sticking with the Cloudflare configuration simply due to the pricing/costs equation.
+Also the configuration is already completed.